-It salt awareness week so we asked spokesperson for the British Dietetic Association Azmina Govindji whether sea salt its any better?
+It’s Salt Awareness Week, so we asked spokesperson for the British Dietetic Association Azmina Govindji whether sea salt is any better than table salt

 Salt is salt, regardless of where it comes from and what it’s called.
 Yet, it’s often assumed that sea salt and rock salt are better for you than table salt.
 The chemical name for all types of salt is sodium chloride, and it is the sodium part that can be a major cause of high blood pressure, which is responsible for around 50 per cent heart disease and 60 per cent of stroke.
 (World Health Report 2002.
 Reducing risks, promoting healthy life.
 World Health Organisation, 2002).